Leif the Lucky

 Ingri d’Aulaire and Edgar Parin d’Aulaire

-In this charming and lavishly illustrated edition, Leif is a sturdy, blond-haired Viking boy who crosses uncharted seas to an unknown land with his father.
-Considered one of the finest works of Ingri and Edgar Parin d’Aulaire and written in the spirit of the ancient sagas, Leif the Lucky is a fascinating biography of the young Viking explorer.
+In this charming and lavishly illustrated edition, Leif is a sturdy, adventurous Viking boy who crosses uncharted seas to ultimately set foot on "a beautiful land with forests of strange trees growing all the way down to the shores."
+Written in the spirit of the ancient sagas and rich in color and detail, Leif the Lucky is a fascinating biography of the young Viking explorer.

 In Leif the Lucky, Mr. and Mrs. d’Aulaire are at their enchanting best.